Mary K. Shell: Mayor of Bakersfield

 Shell decided to run for mayor in the 1980 election, and came narrowly behind Kern County Sheriff Charles Dodge in the primary.
 She won the runoff with 61% of the vote and became the first female Mayor of Bakersfield.

 Shell attempted to connect with the city's minorities, and tried to clean up the city, creating a city beautification committee called the Beautiful Bakersfield Committee.
 Shell also established a historic preservation commission, created a city flag, and created one of the first Vietnam War memorials in the U.S. She also relaunched the city's Downtown Christmas parade and established the annual Bakersfield Prayer Breakfast.

-Because Bakersfield uses a weak mayor system of government, her role was largely ceremonial, so she decided to not seek reelection in 1984, and was succeeded by Bob Price.
+Because Bakersfield uses a weak mayor system of government, her role was largely ceremonial, so she decided to not seek reelection in 1984, and was succeeded by Thomas Anthony Payne.

 Later life

 Shell served three terms on the Kern County Board of Supervisors between 1985 and 1996, being an opponent of government regulation.
 She was the second woman to serve on the Board of Supervisors.
 Pete Parra succeeded her on the county board after her retirement.
 She considered running for the State Senate's 15th district, but decided against it.
 Shell died in Bakersfield in 2018.

-The Mark K. Shell Mental Health Center in Bakersfield is named after her.
+The Mary K. Shell Mental Health Center in Bakersfield is named after her.